ProlificsPanther/DockerPanther/README.md

 Step-3: `docker exec -ti panther bash`

-Step-4: Set the license file using command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`

-Step-5: `Open the Panther Editor using the command > prodev`
+Step-4: `Open the Panther Editor using the command > prodev`

-Step-6: `To Run a sample Panther client application use command > prorun mgmt (Name of Panther screen) `
+Step-5: `To Run a sample Panther client application use command > prorun mgmt (Name of Panther screen) `

 ### Panther Motif